Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Exit probability of large boxes

 The fundamental idea is to partition the space into a good part where the walk is well-behaved and a bad part consisting of small connected components where we have very little control over the random walk.

-The strategy is two-fold. \begin{enumerate} \item We may study the behavior of the random walk at times where it is in the good part of the space, in which it can easily be controlled.
+The strategy is two-fold: \begin{longlist}[(2)] \item[(1)] We may study the behavior of the random walk at times where it is in the good part of the space, in which it can easily be controlled.
 We will refer to this object as the modified walk.
-We show that the modified walk behaves nicely, i.e. verifies Theorem~\ref{BL}.
-This is essentially achieved using a combination of spectral gap estimates and the Carne-Varopoulos formula~\cite{Carne}. \item We need to show that information on the exit probabilities for this modified random walk allows us to derive interesting statements on the actual random walk.
-This is a natural thing to expect, since the bad parts of the environment are small. \end{enumerate}
+We show that the modified walk behaves nicely, that is, verifies Theorem \ref {BL}.
+This is essentially achieved using a combination of spectral gap estimates and the Carne--Varopoulos formula \cite{Carne}. \item[(2)] We need to show that information on the exit probabilities for this modified random walk allows us to derive interesting statements on the actual random walk.
+This is a natural thing to expect, since the bad parts of the environment are small. \end{longlist}

-A more detailed discussion of the strategy of proof can be found at the beginning of Section 7 in~\cite{FH}.
+A more detailed discussion of the strategy of proof can be found at the beginning of Section 7 in \cite{FH}.